odedshimon/BruteShark/README.md

 The solution is designed with three layer architecture, including a one or more projects at each layer - DAL, BLL and PL.
 The separation between layers is created by the fact that each project refers only its own objects.
 ##### PcapProcessor (DAL)
-As the Data Access Layer, this project is responsible for reading raw PCAP files using appropriate drivers (WinPcap, libpcap) and their wrapper library SharpPcap.
+As the Data Access Layer, this project is responsible for reading raw PCAP files using appropriate drivers (WinPcap, libpcap) and the amazing wrapper library [SharpPcap](https://github.com/chmorgan/sharppcap) by Chris Morgan.
 Can analyze a list of files at once, and provides additional features like reconstruction of all TCP Sessions (using the awesome project TcpRecon).
 ##### PcapAnalyzer (BLL)
 The Business Logic Layer, responsible for analyzing network information (packet, TCP Session etc.), implements a pluggable mechanism.